dmerejkowsky/blog/content/post/0061-let-s-build-chuck-norris-part-1-cmake-and-ninja.md

 # CMake

-CMake lets us describe the targets we want to build in code:
+CMake lets us describe the targets we want to build in code.

+We do it by writing the following code in a file named `CMakeLists.txt`:

 ```cmake